Freight Shipping from Portland to Houston

 How much does it cost to ship freight from Portland to Houston?

-Full truckload (FTL) rates from Portland, OR to Houston, TX currently range from $5,126-$6,318 for a standard dry van load over the 2,384-mile route.
+Full truckload (FTL) rates from Portland, OR to Houston, TX currently range $5,126-$6,318 (roughly $2.18-$2.66 per mile over 2,384 miles).
 LTL shipments typically cost $1,511-$2,426 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Houston?